Alistair1231/Kittens-Game-automation-and-tools/README.md

 originally based off of the code snippets in [this](https://redd.it/2eqlt5) Reddit Thread

-### Changelog
+### Changelog (new to old)
 ```
-- hopefully fix off button
-- removed off bittons for now and changed craft
-  50 to 5 times craft 10, so that you can autocraft steel early game
-- added basic import function
-- fixed auto pray
-- fixed prraying... v2
-- uranium trade added
-- reworked functions, autosave, unlocked
-- start isn't use by itself anymore so removed it
-- autosave delay 20
-- fixed save
-- trading fixed for less than 250 titan and less than 5 uranium
-- added auto titanium to alloy conversion
-- added concrete crafting while slab between 120000 and 90000
-- concrete crafting freezes page every time removed it for now...
+- reworked kittens.js so that it now is a class, bc of that
+  now clearInterval does what it's supposed to, so readded stop button
 - readded concrete, tweaked alloy`so that it only crafts
   when titanium >0.95 full, while also steel amount >  0.1 * maxCoal
   so that there is always steel available
-- reworked kittens.js so that it now is a class, bc of that
-  now clearInterval does what it's supposed to, so readded stop button
+- concrete crafting freezes page every time removed it for now...
+- added concrete crafting while slab between 120000 and 90000
+- added auto titanium to alloy conversion
+- trading fixed for less than 250 titan and less than 5 uranium
+- fixed save
+- autosave delay 20
+- start isn't use by itself anymore so removed it
+- reworked functions, autosave, unlocked
+- uranium trade added
+- fixed prraying... v2
+- fixed auto pray
+- added basic import function
+- removed off bittons for now and changed craft
+  50 to 5 times craft 10, so that you can autocraft steel early game
+- hopefully fix off button
 ```